Nikola’s shares are trading at an 80% discount

 Nikola is an electric car manufacturer that in May received an order for 100 trucks for Total Transportation Services.
-On the other hand, the price is with a 80% off from the high of $ 80.
-Is it time to enter?
+On the other hand, the price is with a 80% discount from the high of $ 80.
+Is it time to go in?
 He wonders Rekha Khandelwal in The Motley Fool.

 What are your plans?